Whether you need routine gynecological care or have a specific gynecologic concern, we’re here to help.

 The Gynecology Services clinic at the Campus Health Center provides a full range of women’s health services in a confidential setting.

 - Annual gynecology examinations, including Pap tests, pelvic exams, and breast exams

 - Plan B – available in our Pharmacy without a prescription

 - Pelvic ultrasound for the evaluation of pelvic pain and other gynecologic problems

-- Pregnancy prevention methods, including long‐acting reversible contraception insertions (Nexplanon, IUDs) and Depo‐Provera injections
+- Contraceptive methods, including long‐acting reversible contraception insertions (Nexplanon, IUDs) and Depo‐Provera injections

 - Sexual assault response services for survivors